enkidevs/curriculum/mongodb/intro/delete-query-documents/README.md

-name: CRUD
+name: Delete and Query

-description: Learn how to create, read, update and delete collections and documents.
+description: Learn how to delete and query collections and documents.

 insights:
   - querying-a-collection-5